 Lamar State College - Orange

 LSCO does not currently offer or provide health services to students on campus.
-Look in the Community Resources Booklet for information on health services in your area!
+Check out Community Resources for information on health services in your area!

 Lamar State College - Port Arthur

 LSCPA does not currently offer or provide health services to students on campus.
-Look in the Community Resources Booklet for information on health services in your area!
+Check out Community Resources for information on health services in your area!

 Lamar University